brohudev/dotfiles/README.md

             - blankline and auto bracket closer
             - telescope fuzzy finder.
         - vcscore contains git and its plugins that replace the builtin vs code git ui.
-- nushell:
+- Bash:
-    - moving over from bash. this is a years long process but for now i have the file so i can easily make changes to it.
+    - had a short stint with nushell but it just wasnt playing nice with ghostty.
-- [coming soon] ghostty
+- ghostty
-    - better terminal editor. its multiplexing combined with nvim session management will effectively fully replace my past vsc workflow.
+    - better terminal editor because it has like fifteen lines of config, of which 11 are the theme. the rest are a few minor changes to the ui.

 feel free to use them for whatever you wish?